-NSG 391 Core Concepts in Nursing (5
+NSG 391 Core Concepts in Nursing (5)

 This course emphasizes the core concepts of nursing practice.
 Students analyze previous personal performance and develop an individualized success and action plan.
 Students are expected to use critical thinking processes to apply core concept knowledge and principles to clinical situations.
 The diagnosis and treatment of human responses to health experiences are emphasized.
 Students will incorporate diagnostic findings, pharmacological and nutritional interventions, as well as growth and development stages into patient plans of care.
-Prerequisite: permission of instructor.
+Prerequisite: Successful completion of sophomore courses or permission of instructor.